Key Takeaways

 The more white blood cells your body has, the better it can fight diseases and infections.
 Further, infrared saunas generate heat that penetrates the skin, causing perspiration and improving blood circulation.

 Sinus infections often hinder blood circulation, preventing the smooth flow of nutrients and oxygen across the body.
-A full spectrum infrared sauna is one of the most effective units, but you can reap the same benefits from a steam room or traditional sauna.
+A full-spectrum infrared sauna for sale is one of the most effective units, but you can reap the same benefits from a steam room or traditional sauna.

 Using the Traditional Sauna for Sinus Infection